trakru/mnist-prod-ml/README.md

 In addition to the model file, the `saved_models` directory also contains a `model_info.json` file that contains the model hyperparameters.

+## Deployment

+The project currently employs `FAST API` coupled with Uvicorn for inference deployment which admittedly is a toy deployment.

 ### Note on CUDA with Package Managers (Pip/Conda)
 ##### a.k.a.
 Why do we have both requirements.txt & environment.yml in the source repo